psf/black/docs/index.rst

 The uncompromising code formatter
 =================================

-By using *Black*, you agree to cease control over minutiae of hand-formatting.
+By using *Black*, you agree to cede control over minutiae of hand-formatting.
 In return, *Black* gives you speed, determinism, and freedom from `pycodestyle` nagging about formatting.
 You will save time and mental energy for more important matters.